Fort Granville: Garrison and supplies

-By the summer of 1756, the local settlers only left the fort when absolutely necessary due to an increase in the number of sightings of Native Americans intent on reclaiming their land.
+Siege and capture, 1756

 In 1754, the British and Iroquois had sold lands traditionally recognized as belonging to the Shawnee.
 In response, the Shawnee called on Indian allies from across the Ohio Valley.
-Delaware and Illinois warriors, along with a small group of French soldiers joined the Shawnee in their effort to drive off the new interlopers by attacking recently established farms. farms.
-By the summer of 1756, the combined Native American forces had driven most settlers in the area to Fort Granville.
-Assistance for the recent settlers arrived under the command of Lt.
-Armstrong with a militia force to protect them during the harvest.
+Delaware and Illinois warriors, along with a small group of French soldiers, joined the Shawnee in their effort to drive off the new interlopers by attacking recently established farms.

+By the summer of 1756, the local settlers only left the fort when absolutely necessary due to an increase in the number of sightings of Native Americans intent on reclaiming their land.
+The combined Native American forces had driven most settlers in the area to Fort Granville.
+Assistance for the recent settlers arrived under the command of Lieutenant Edward Armstrong (brother of Colonel John Armstrong) with a militia force to protect them during the harvest.
 Some of this militia was sent south to Tuscarora to help the settlers there.

-Around July 22, some sixty to seventy Indian warriors -including Shawnee, Delaware, and Illinois - appeared outside the fort ready for battle, but the commanding officer declined to engage in hopes they would dissipate.
+Around 22 July, some 60 to 70 Indian warriors, including Shawnee, Delaware, and Illinois, appeared outside the fort ready for battle, but the commanding officer declined to engage in hopes they would leave.
 The Native Americans fired at one man and wounded him but he was able to get back into the fort with no serious injury.
 A short distance from the river they killed a man named Baskins, burned his house, and took his wife and children captive.
 They also took Hugh Carrol and his family prisoners.

-On July 30, Capt.
-Edward Ward, commandant at Fort Granville, took all but twenty-four men out of the fort to protect settlers in Sherman's Valley, leaving Lt.
-Edward Armstrong in command at the fort.
-The Native Americans ascertained the number left behind, and one hundred of them, along with fifty-five Frenchmen, led by Francois Coulon de Villiers—not his brother, Louis Coulon de Villiers, as is often written incorrectly—attacked the fort on August 2.
-"Most of the garrison was away, protecting harvesters in the vicinity; but a Lieutenant Armstrong and 24 men held off the attackers until the next morning."
+On 30 July, Captain Edward Ward, commandant at Fort Granville, took all but 24 men out of the fort to protect settlers in Sherman's Valley, leaving Lieutenant Armstrong in command.
+The Native Americans estimated the number of men remaining in the fort, and on 2 August 100 warriors, along with 55 Frenchmen led by Francois Coulon de Villiers (not his brother, Louis Coulon de Villiers, as is often written incorrectly) attacked the fort.

 About midnight, Coulon's men succeeded in setting Fort Granville on fire.
+In his diary account of the fort's capture, Joseph Shippen wrote that "they were putting out the Fire with Clay, having no Water in the Fort."
 Armstrong was shot while trying to extinguish the fire, and the French commander ordered a suspension of hostilities.
-Coulon offered quarter to the defenders for their surrender several times, but Armstrong would not surrender.
-He was later shot a second time and succumbed.
+Several times, Coulon offered quarter to the defenders for their surrender, but Armstrong refused.
+He was later shot a second time and died.
+Shortly after Armstrong's death, Sergeant John Turner surrendered the fort by opening the gates.
+Following orders from the French commander, Fort Granville was burnt by Captain Jacobs, leader of the Delaware participants.

+A report published in the Pennsylvania Gazette on 19 August stated: